MeshyDev/BioFuse_Repo/README.md

 - Fixed CDM processing issues.
 - Fixed fist-swinging visuals not displaying correctly.
 - Fixed an old bug in the Battle Inventory where an invalid value would either crash the game or try to use an HP potion
+- Fixed game not correctly setting Battered or Healthy Statuses when you're healed past minimum Battered threshold.
+- Fixed Overhealed status effect not working as intended... or at all

 ---